cphelps76/DEMENTED_Kernel_Factory/README.md

           will clean all kernel directories
         Option 5:
-          will remove all kernel zip packages from the out folder Option "x":
+          will remove all kernel zip packages from the out folder Option 6:
+          will completely wipe the build drectory and resync the repo's Option "x":
           will exit the build system
 =================================================================